brianhenryhf/tab_saver/README.md

 ## Why?
 **The problem:** Chrome provides a "Continue where you left off" startup feature, to reopen your windows/tabs when you open the app.
 Rarely, but not never, Chrome will open and NOT do that.
 Or, on rare occasion, it may open only one window.
+(And sometimes, IIRC, a single window can crash and "Reopen Closed Tab" will not restore it.)
 If you're like me, and leave gads of tabs open at all times, you then feel the stomach-clenching pain of losing all that knowledge/todos/etc.  This extension gives you a fallback plan - pop it open and you'll see a fairly recent list of all your windows and their tabs - open new windows, copy the urls from a window in the list and pop them in the